1,1,1,2-Tetrafluoroethane: History and environmental impacts

 1,1,1,2-Tetrafluoroethane was introduced in the early 1990s as a replacement for dichlorodifluoromethane (R-12), which has massive ozone depleting properties.
 Even though 1,1,1,2-Tetrafluoroethane has insignificant ozone depletion potential (ozone layer) and negligible acidification potential (acid rain), it has a 100-year global warming potential (GWP) of 1430 and an approximate atmospheric lifetime of 14 years.
 Its concentration in the atmosphere and contribution to radiative forcing have been growing since its introduction.
 Thus it was included in the IPCC list of greenhouse gases.

-R-134a was consequently banned from use in the European Union, starting with new cars in 2011, by a directive of 2006 banning gases in air conditioning systems with a GWP above 100.
+R-134a began being phased out from use in the European Union, starting in the mid 2010s, by a directive of 2006, recommending the replacement of gases in air conditioning systems with a GWP above 100.

 1,1,1,2-tetrafluoroethane is subject to use restrictions in the US and other countries as well.
 The Society of Automotive Engineers (SAE) has proposed that it be best replaced by a new fluorochemical refrigerant HFO-1234yf (CF_{3}CF=CH_{2}) in automobile air-conditioning systems.
-By model year 2021, newly manufactured light-duty vehicles in the United States will no longer use R-134a.
+As of model year 2021, newly manufactured light-duty vehicles in the United States no longer use R-134a.